 Conclusion

 In conclusion, the Border Gateway Protocol is a powerful routing protocol that allows network engineers to route traffic across multiple autonomous systems.
 However, a BGP session has several states you must understand to configure and troubleshoot BGP networks properly.
 The process begins with the Idle state and progresses through Connect, Active, OpenSent, OpenConfirm, and Established states before routing can begin.
-By understanding each of these states and their respective functions within the context of a BGP network, you can ensure efficient routing of data across multiple networks.
+By understanding each of these states, the ConnectRetry and Hold Timer behaviors, and their respective functions within the context of a BGP network, you can ensure efficient routing of data across multiple networks.